Swift J1644+57 as an off-axis Jet: Off-axis equipartition analysis

 There are two possible geometries: on and off-axis.
 Each one leads to a different temporal evolution of the source.
 If the jet is viewed on-axis, as assumed in previous works, energy has to be injected into the jet (see however \citealt{Kumar2013}).
 Another possibility is that the jet is viewed initially off-axis.
 Both options are shown in Fig.~\ref{fig:result_j1644} in which the allowed solutions are divided into on-axis and off-axis regimes.
-In particular, the figure depicts (with a yellow arrow) a (schematic) possible off-axis solution.
-At the beginning of the observation, as the jet is viewed slightly off-axis the emitting region is just the edge of the jet.
+In particular, the figure depicts (with a yellow arrow) a (schematic) possible off-axis solution.\footnote{We stress that the evolution shown by the yellow arrow is just a simplified example.
+A realistic evolution would not track the straight line in the figure, and in particular will never intersect with the on and off-axis boundary multiple times.} At the beginning of the observation, as the jet is viewed slightly off-axis the emitting region is just the edge of the jet.
 As time increases, the jet decelerates and contributes to the observed emission.
 Therefore, both the momentary viewing angle and the inferred equipartition energy increase.
 The flattening of the energy at $\simeq200$ days suggests that the whole jet has entered our line of sight, by that stage.
 Motivated by this result, we explore below a self-consistent model of the dynamics and radiation of a relativistic forward shock afterglow, as viewed by an off-axis observer.
 We will show that such a model can account for the observations of Sw J1644.